arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - During the initial weeks, laboratory exercises 0-4 must be reported to a teacher or amanuensis.
 The laboratory exercises are done individually, but it is expected that you will nevertheless cooperate and help each other.
 To pass the course, you must complete all required lab sessions (0–4).
 - If you complete all required lab sessions (0–4) and pass the oral exam, you will receive a maximum of C grade.

+## Oral exam

+**Exam format.**

+- The exam will be an oral exam of approximately 10-15 minutes (extended time can be provided if needed).
+- It will be conducted online via Slack.
+- The exam will consist of 5 questions based on the course material.
+- To pass, you need to answer at least 3 questions correctly.
+- If you feel unsure about a question, you may ask to skip to the next one to maximize your time.
+- You must bring your ID card, and your eyes must remain focused on the camera.
+- The exam will take place during week 22, and there will be two separate sessions for the oral exam.
+- You can register fot eh

 ## Higher Grades (B or A)